papivot/pace-docs/PKS Workload Deployment using Helm.md

 ## Helm Deployment

-To deploy the CLI, use brew on Mac
+To deploy the CLI, use brew on Mac-

 > `brew install kubernetes-helm`